The Diesel Page

 I guess it was only a matter of time.
 The rising popularity of diesel pickups since 2001 has created many new market opportunities for both manufacturers and aftermarket vendors.
 Even the 6.5L diesel has seen its popularity increase among both diesel owners and the aftermarket.
 This rising popularity is mostly positive, but it does have a darker side - counterfeiting...
 We'll show you how to identify the "real deal".

 Knowing what to expect when buying performance products for your 6.5L Turbo Diesel should be a part of your shopping experience, and advertised power gains should be reflected by those seen during real-world tests.
-Though individual trucks and powertrains can produce some variability in the power they produce with a particular vendor's performance programming or modification, the averages should reflect reality.
+Though individual trucks and powertrains can produce some variability in the power they produce with a particular choice in performance programming or modification, the averages should reflect reality.
 The author has seen the dyno results for hundreds of 6.5L Turbo Diesels.
 Those who have followed The Diesel Page through the years have undoubtedly noticed that we include actual dyno data whenever possible in the articles we publish - to prove what we're saying.
-Today, some 6.5 performance product vendors make wild and even impossible claims about power increases without a single solitary shred of proof.
-Don't be fooled.
-The information in this article is here to provide a historical perspective on 6.5L power going all the way back to 1997 (yes, we've been doing this for a long time), and to provide a reality check for any advertised performance claim.
+The information in this article is here to provide a historical perspective on 6.5L power going all the way back to 1997 (yes, we've been doing this for a long time), and to provide a reality check.

 To take the 6.5L Turbo Diesel to the next level of performance, we have to consider using another turbocharger.
 The factory GM-series of turbochargers are very good at helping the 6.5L diesel produce excellent low to mid-range performance, but the factory turbocharger becomes a hindrance when adding power.
 The Diesel Page has been promoting aftermarket turbochargers for the 6.5L diesel since the 90's, and we dug deep into turbocharger theory with a comprehensive article now available in our 6.5L Turbo Diesel Volume I that laid out what these engines require in terms of air flow across the RPM range.
 Analyzing the compressor maps clearly showed that the factory turbochargers were a limiting factor in producing power, especially at higher engine RPMs.
 What turbocharger options are available to 6.5L TD owners looking for better performance?
 This article answers that question.